The 1066 Trail ©: Bosham and Harold

 Bosham shores

 The final part of your visit to Bosham has to be down to the shore.
 At low tide, you can walk from the church, on the coastal path north and along the muddy flats of the Bosham Channel or east along the quay and harbour front.
 As you walk, listen to the quiet lap of the sea and know that you almost certainly walk in the footsteps of King Harold and his family.
-Perhaps he chatted with his wife or played with his children on these stones, maybe he argued with his brothers or fathers here in front of this view or chewed the cud with his mother as the birds settled in the mudflats.
+Perhaps he chatted with his wife or played with his children on these stones, maybe he argued with his brothers or father here in front of this view or chewed the cud with his mother as the birds settled in the mudflats.
 It really is quite a remarkable place.

 Chichester

 Under William the Conqueror, Chichester was an important and strategic city and an administrative, commercial and religious centre.
-He restored much of the city to a glory it hadn’t enjoyed for some time, and a motte-and-bailey castle was built there by Roger de Montgomery (one of William the principal counsellors).
+He restored much of the city to a glory it hadn’t enjoyed for some time, and a motte-and-bailey castle was built there by Roger de Montgomery (one of William’s principal counsellors).
 The mound where it once stood is still visible in Priory Park.

 For more of our Sussex Exclusive 1066 Trail © and more about the Battle of Hastings and Bosham visit: